Nathan-Omenge/ET_Exam_nathan_637/README.md

-# ETL Exam Project – Airline Tweets Analysis
+# Data Mining and Warehousing Mid Semester Project – Airline Tweets Analysis

 ## 1. Project Overview
 This project demonstrates the **Extract (E)** and **Transform (T)** phases of the ETL (Extract, Transform, Load) process using the **Airline Tweets dataset** pulled from Kaggle, which contains customer feedback directed at major U.S. airlines on Twitter.